If you haven’t yet learned to file fold your clothes to keep them organized – what are you waiting for?

 There is truly no better way to fold clothes and store them in your dresser than her file system.
 Items stay neat and unwrinkled, and everything is visible at a glance.

 Tidying Up With Marie Kondo

 As a self-described Organizing Nerd, I binged right through it when it first came out – and I may have re-watched an episode or two since then.

 I freely admit that I love Marie’s style, her positivity, and yes, her ability to appear to float through the air.
 Have you noticed that?
 “I love mess!” she proclaims, as she floats from the front door through the living room and into the kitchen.
 “I love mess!” and her laughter sounds like little bells.

 This is because she organizes by category, not location.
 So its ALL the clothes, all at once.
 And then ALL the books.
 There is no room for partial effort.

 It’s maybe not the best method for casual organizers.

-Except that her method of folding clothes is something EVERYONE can and should do.
+Marie Kondo’s method of folding clothes is something EVERYONE can and should do.

-How to Fold Clothes the KonMari Way
+How to Fold Clothes to Keep Them Organized, the KonMari Way

 In contrast, the KonMari Method recommends a specific way of folding clothing into small rectangles, then storing them vertically in drawers – like files in a filing cabinet.

 My efforts were frustrating at first and took a bit more time than my old way of folding, but I quickly got the hang of it and now it’s quick and just seems normal to me.

 How to Fold Clothes – A Quick Review